vvela2022/books-app/README.md

 An app to browse the NY times best-seller lists and decide what to read next.

 ## App Description
 Books2Read is an application for a user who is looking to review the NYTimes best seller list to help decide which book they would like to read next.
 Users can see a list of all of the books on the best seller list for a given period.
-They also have the ability to click on a book and see additional details about that book.
-Users can view this site on a mobile device as it was responsively designed
+A user can also select a list and be taken to another page with the complete list of books as well as additional details for each result.
+Users can view this site on a mobile device as it was responsively designed.

 ## Planning
 ### Wire Frame